-A13.
+A12.
 Television

-In March through May and July through September, PaintCare ran cable television spots throughout most of the state using the same commercial as noted in the Video section above.
+In July through September and March through May, PaintCare ran cable television spots throughout most of the state using the same commercials as noted in the Video section above.

-A14.
+A13.
 Radio

-In April, May, August, and September, PaintCare used underwriting of public radio stations in the state to promote its paint stewardship messaging to target audiences.
+In August through October and March through May, PaintCare used underwriting of public radio stations in the state to promote its paint stewardship messaging to target audiences.
 The following message was used on public radio in approximately 10 spots per week in four-week time blocks and was appended to locally tailored underwriting acknowledgements: "...and from PaintCare.
-Recycling leftover paint, stain, and varnish is now available year-round at over 250 paint stores and other sites in New York.
+Recycling leftover paint, stain, and varnish is now available year-round at over 300 paint stores and other sites in New York.
 More at paintcare.org."

-In March through May and July through September, PaintCare also ran a commercial radio campaign using the same commercial as noted in the Streaming Audio section above.
+In August through October and March through May, PaintCare also ran a commercial radio campaign using the same commercials as noted in the Streaming Audio section above.

-A15.
+A14.
 Print Advertising

-In May, July, and September, PaintCare placed ads in Better Homes & Gardens, Real Simple, Elle Decor, HGTV, and House Beautiful magazines.
+In July and September, PaintCare placed ads in Better Homes & Gardens, Real Simple, Elle Decor, HGTV, and House Beautiful magazines.
 The ads promoted PaintCare's three tips for reducing paint waste.